 The influence of athletic participation on arrhythmogenic risk in various diseases (e.g., long QT syndrome, ARVC) and whether competitive and recreational athletics impose different risks are common and practical clinical questions, especially in the adolescent and young adult populations.
 This study finds a significant difference in arrhythmia risk in ARVC patients based on level of athletic activity, suggesting there is a difference in arrhythmogenesis related to competition.
 Notably, the risk of events was high in all activity levels, re-emphasizing the severity of risk imposed by ARVC.
 Discontinuation of competitive athletics attenuated risk to lower levels.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Adolescent, Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Cardiomyopathies, Electrophysiology, Heart Conduction System, Heart Failure, Long QT Syndrome, Patient Participation, Prospective Studies, Recreation, Registries, Risk, Sports, Tachycardia